An AI service that analyzes content in images and video

 Extract rich information from images and video

-Boost content discoverability, automate text extraction, analyze video in real time, and create products that more people can use by embedding vision capabilities in your apps.
-Use visual data processing to label content with objects and concepts, extract text, generate image descriptions, moderate content, and understand people’s movement in physical spaces.
+Boost content discoverability, automate text extraction, analyze video in real time, and create products that more people can use by embedding cloud vision capabilities in your apps with Computer Vision, part of Azure Cognitive Services.
+Use visual data processing to label content with objects and concepts, extract text, generate image descriptions, moderate content, and understand people's movement in physical spaces.
 No machine learning expertise is required.

 Text extraction (OCR)